Browse parent directory

 - Can build political applications such as liquid democracy, distributed social media, etc if no politically or economically motivated group can censor data or alter search rankings or upvote counts.

-Hardware costs in 2025
+Step 0: Estimate hardware costs in 2025

 Important: All these prices are dropping exponentially.
 Try forecasting prices in 2030 or 2035.
 We will eventually end up with entire text internet stored in your pocket.